How Do I Get the Most Out of My Extended Warranty?

 1. Learn How to Access Your Contract & the Process for Making a Claim

-You can’t get to grips with your contract before you know how to access it.
-If you’re still in the negotiation stages, your provider should send a full digital copy of the contract before your approval.
-You can usually access your contract via your provider’s online portal if you already have one.
-Endurance customers can also view their contract details and make any claims through the handy Endurance Mobile app.
+You can’t know what’s covered under your contract before you know how to access it.
+If you’re still in the shopping phase, your provider should send a sample or full digital copy of the contract before you sign.
+You can usually access your contract via the company’s portal.
+In the case of Endurance customers, the Endurance Customer Portal gives you access to your full contract, roadside assistance and other benefits, and claims tracking when you need a repair.

 2. Learn Exactly What Is (And Isn’t) Covered